dokku/dokku/README.md

  * **Multitenancy.** It's ready for it, but again, have a look at [Flynn](https://flynn.io/).
  * **Client app.** Given the constraints, running commands remotely via SSH is fine.
  * **Work** For the time being it's being developer for a bespoke environment as part of an ephemeral coding challenge.
 It might have some interesting ideas, but in many places its tightly bound to some strange assumptions for the contest that will hamper it from being useful to anyone else.

+## Who shall test the test runner?

+Maybe you?
+The `tests/` directory lingers on from when this project was forked from Dokku.
+Someday maybe a pull request will appear that gets them working for davis.

 ## License